-One of the first accounts I read about meditation was given by Dr Megan Blackburn Losey in her book, The Secret History of Consciousness.
-The doctor gives an account of being pulled from her sleep by spirits and swept into the Universe to learn about string theory.
+One of the first accounts I read was given by Dr. Megan Blackburn Losey.
+In her book, The Secret History of Consciousness, she gives an account of being pulled from her sleep by spirits and swept into the Universe to learn about string theory.

 It wasn’t until I was shown how to meditate properly that I started to enjoy it.
-The other decisive piece of information I want to share with you is that I took the decision to embrace how I felt and accept the feelings of anxiety would not dissolve immediately.
-Healing takes time.
+I also took the decision to embrace how I felt and accept that those feelings would not dissolve immediately.
+Healing is a process that takes time.

-With the right mindset, and knowing how to breathe better, I was able to overcome my anxiety and master meditation.
-That’s when you start having better experiences…
+With the right mindset, and knowing how to breathe better, I was able to overcome my anxiety and master mediation.
+That’s when you start having better experiences.

 The experiences you create in life initially start in the mind.
-When you have a thought, it triggers an emotion your subconscious mind associates with the thought.
-The emotion triggers a subsequent action or feeling.
+When you have a thought, it triggers an emotion your subconscious mind associates with a thought.
+The emotion triggers a subsequent action.

 Therefore, thoughts, emotions and actions create your reality.

-Practising mindfulness is important for personal growth because the majority of things we do, and the decisions we make throughout the day are habitual.
-They are subconscious programs that keep you rooted in your comfort zone.
+The majority of things we do, and the decisions we make throughout the day are habitual.
+They are subconscious programs that prompt you to act on autopilot or remain in your comfort zone.

 It is believed that subconscious programming accounts for between 90 and 97% of your decision making.
 You owe it to yourself to reduce this percentage.